 You Were Wrongfully Accused of Carjacking

 Not all criminal charges in California are made legitimately.
-You could be accused of carjacking if someone misidentifies you for someone else.
+You could be accused of carjacking if someone misidentifies you as someone else.
 You might also be falsely accused intentionally in some cases.
-A lawyer can help you stand up to these false accusations.

 Contact a Criminal Defense Lawyer About Carjacking Charges